mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Memcached/index.md

 ## Servers and Services > Memcached

 Memcached is an in-memory key-value store for small chunks of arbitrary data.
-Information on how to custom configure your Memcache caching system can be found [here](../../Settings/Hosts/Nginx) .